aidenplabs/preflight-guard-action/README.md

 Here is a step-by-step setup guide with screenshots, see [HOW_TO_TRY.md](./HOW_TO_TRY.md).

-Don't worry :) It's super Beginner friendly!
+Don't worry :) It's super beginner friendly!

 ## Who This Is For